tj-mc/styled-components-native-perf-reproducer/README.md

 This is a Expo App reproducer to demonstrate the performance difference between using styled-components/native, and built-in styling.

-1000 items are rendered in Array.map to simulate the complexity of a real app.
+1000 items are rendered in Array.map to create work for the JS thread.

-Please not, this simple benchmark is not exhaustive, and not representative of a real app.
+Please note, this simple benchmark is not exhaustive, and not representative of a real app.
 For precise testing, we must testing in production mode, on hardware.

 However, since styled-components does work at runtime to convert this back to normal styles, there will always be an overheard when compared to plain StyleSheet.create()